 Ideally, information from a surveillance system can enable the identification of a specific case or cluster of cases of a disease or syndrome.
 The ensuing investigation can range from a simple phone call to a full field investigation requiring the coordinated efforts of many people to characterize the extent of the outbreak and potentially determine a cause.
 Alerts from a surveillance system, media information, or alerts or rumors from the community can trigger such an investigation.

-Epicentre monitors MSF field programmes by systematically collecting and analysing information so that progress toward the achievement of objectives, outcomes, and impacts can be assessed.
+Epicentre monitors MSF field programs by systematically collecting and analyzing information so that progress toward the achievement of objectives, outcomes, and impacts can be assessed.
 Results are sometimes incorporated into alert systems.

-Monitoring activities often focus on parts of a programme but can also encompass an entire set of programme data.
+Monitoring activities often focus on parts of a program but can also encompass an entire set of program data.
 For example, determining the frequency of missed opportunities for vaccination among patients or participants monitors one aspect of that program.

-When conducting evaluations Epicentre considers the ways by which programmes address problems and recommends improvements.
-It involves the periodic, retrospective assessment of a programme, conducted internally or by external evaluators.
+When conducting evaluations, Epicentre considers the ways by which programs address problems and recommends improvements.
+It involves the periodic, retrospective assessment of a program, conducted internally or by external evaluators.
 For MSF, evaluations normally consist of assessments of the design or strategy, implementation, and results of interventions against established MSF or international standards, humanitarian principles, MSF policy, and country strategy.